 Day 5 : Taësch Alp - Fluhalp Hut

 The day begins with a 1½ hour transfer.
 The minibus takes us to Täsch Alp in the Mattertal (Matter valley).
 We start our walk in the Täsch pastures.
 There are peaks strung out all around us - the Weisshorn, Alphubel, Allalinhorn - as well as the Rimpfischlhorn glacier, all offering up stunning views.
-The path traverses to the Tufteren pastures, then climbs up to Blauherd, from where there are breathtaking views of the Monte Rosa peaks - the Dufourspitz and the Breithorn to name but two - and, of course, the much coveted Matterhorn.
-We continue as far as the Fluhalp hut.
-This is in an incredible location!
+The path climbs up to the beautiful Pfulwe pass (3 155m) from where there are breathtaking views of the Monte Rosa peaks - the Dufourspitz and the Breithorn to name but two - and, of course, the much coveted Matterhorn.
+We continue as far as the Fluhalp hut, an incredible location!
 No access to luggage.

 Day 6 : Zermatt